 Guaranteed Tuition Plan

 In the event a student is unable to complete their degree requirements in four years, that student will be advanced to the subsequent Guaranteed Tuition rate.
-Students enrolling after three consecutive semesters have elapsed will be placed in the Guaranteed Tuition Rate plan applicable to all new incoming students.
+Students enrolling after three consecutive semesters have elapsed will have the opportunity to choose between the Variable or Guaranteed Rate Tuition plans.

 Students who graduate from UT Dallas before their rate plan expires may retain their current Guaranteed Tuition Rate as a graduate student.
 Additionally, if the student maintains consecutive enrollment and reaches the end of their Guaranteed Tuition Rate period, they will be moved to the next subsequent Guaranteed Tuition Rate plan.
-Students enrolling after three consecutive semesters have elapsed will be placed in the Guaranteed Tuition Rate plan applicable to all new incoming students.
+Students enrolling after three consecutive semesters have elapsed will have the opportunity to choose between the Variable or Guaranteed Rate Tuition plans.

 Tuition Installment Payments

 Students may elect an installment plan to pay tuition and fees for the full term fall, spring, and eleven week summer semesters.
 The installment payment plan, authorized under Section 54.007, Texas Education Code, allows the student to pay their tuition and fee balance in four equal payments during the fall and spring terms and three equal payments during the summer.
 A $25.00 fee per semester will be assessed to each student who elects to pay by installments.
 Additionally, a late payment fee of $30.00 for delinquent payment will be assessed each time an installment is not paid by the date it is due.
 If the installment is not paid in full by the final due date, it begins accruing interest at the rate of 10% per year until it is paid in full.